 Some great ideas would be creating a table and chair setup for arts and crafts to light up their creativity.
 Provide them with crayons (washable), coloring books, and kid crafts they can mimic or figure out how to color independently.

 Add some kinetic sand and a chalkboard wall in their playing space.
+Entertain your kids with a chalk board find dog stencils here.
 These will catch their attention for some time and improve their concentration habits.

 Jewelry-making is another fun option to keep them engaged throughout the session.
 Get them colorful beads and a string, and let them explore their creative minds.
 Have them make bracelets, necklaces, or other accessories they can wear.
 It’s a fun way to create a quiet environment and keep kids engaged with constructive activities.